catalingheorghe/learning-activities/sysadmin/book_the_linux_command_line/notes_the_linux_command_line.md

  - `local foo`

 Note that shell functions make great replacements for aliases.
-A shell function can go `.bashrc` and then it can executed easily from the CLI.
+A shell function can go in `.bashrc` and then it can executed easily from the CLI.

 ### Flow Control - Branching with if